Gavin Lux hits 1st grand slam, Dodgers top Arizona 9-1

 TRAINER’S ROOM

 Diamondbacks: RHP Luke Weaver went on the 10-day injured list with a strained right shoulder.
-He’ll be reassessed in a few weeks. … Madison Bumgarner should make his next start, manager Torey Lovullo said.
+He’ll be reassessed in a few weeks. … Madison Bumgarner should make his next start, Lovullo said.
 Bumgarner left after four innings Monday with a left adductor strain.

 Dodgers: LHP Garrett Cleavinger went on the injured list with left forearm inflammation, and LHP Alex Vesia was recalled a day after being sent down.